 A Border Collie is an excellent option for a family that has never had a dog.
 They easily bond with family members, and vice versa.
 This sensitive and intelligent breed exhibits qualities that inspire trust and confidence.
 They adore kids and are protective of them.

-While dogs make excellent companions and family members, not all breeds are considered the “most-friendly.”
-As with any pet, the nature of a dog’s behavior is dependent upon formal training, its surroundings, and its natural instinct.
+Dog can make excellent companions and family members, but unfortunately, not all breeds are family-friendly.
+It is also true that no matter what the breed, the nature of any dog’s behavior is largely dependent upon its formal training, surroundings, and natural instinct.